 Good to know for your Horseshoe Canyon hike

-- Download a hiking app or two before you head out IF you’re planning to spend the day in Horseshoe Canyon.
+Download a hiking app or two before you head out IF you’re planning to spend the day in Horseshoe Canyon.
 You must be able to use it without a cell signal.
+I like Organic Maps.

-- In summer, the canyon gets oppressively hot.
+In summer, Horseshoe Canyon gets oppressively hot.
 Take more water (3+ litres) than you think you need.
 Take a water bottle that keeps your water cold (or freeze the water the night before) – as it will be way more refreshing than lukewarm water.

 The best time to do the Horseshoe Canyon hike is in the spring, summer, and fall.